owenzlz/PAL4Inpaint/README.md

 ## Perceptual Artifacts Segmentation

-Run the following command for inference.
+Run the following command to predict the perceptual artifacts localization on the inpainted images.

 - Inference on a single image:
 ```bash